mshadbolt/Ae.aegypti-toolset/README.md

 ## Completed:
 * VCF converter from superconts to Juneja assembly physical positions, see AeagyptVCFConverter.py
 * Tutorials on how to access VectorBase BioMart using R package biomaRt (See Tutorials Folder)
-* Python script to download Uniprot GO annotations and create file for input to Gowinda, see UniprotToGowinda.py
+* Python script to download Uniprot and BioMart GO annotations and create file for input to Gowinda, see UniprotBioMartToGowinda.py

 <!-- ## On the wishlist: